BarryCarlyon/twitch_misc/igdb/README.md

 ### Game Lookup

 We call the Games endpoint but with a `search` filter instead.
-We also use an expanded to collect additional data
+We also use an [expander](https://api-docs.igdb.com/#expander) to collect additional data beyond just the "basic" game endpoint.
+Expanders work like a datahase JOIN basically.

 ## Running the Example